smartdevicelink/sdl_evolution/proposals/NNNN-New-vehicle-data-WindowStatus.md

 ## Motivation

 In order to partner with more diverse app partners, we need to provide additional sets of vehicle data items through SDL.
 This goes in line with commitment to enhance SDL with even richer vehicle data content.
+Position of window is a useful information for micro weather apps, it tells the app if window is open and at what postion.

 ## Proposed Solution

 We need to add `WindowStatus` for `GetVehicleData`, `SubscribeVehicleData`, `UnsubscribeVehicleData` & `OnVehicleData` RPCs.
-Following are the changes needed in API:
+Following are the changes needed in MOBILE_API and HMI_API:

 ### Updates in MOBILE_API: